Coopertronic/Coopertronic-OS/README.md

 # Coopertronic-OS
 Making my own Archlinux spin.
 I am now on version 0.052 and have a working calamares installer.

 You can clone the repo from here and I suggest that you run it in an arch x86_64 VM.
+The password is *"cooper"*.

+Version 0.064 upwards can be installed on bare metal, but do not try to install Nvidia proprietary drives as they will fail the whole system, leaving you with nothing but a blank screen on reboot.

 ## My ArchISO build script